FNNDSC/playwright-test-coverage-native/README.md

       use: {
         ...devices["Desktop Chrome"],
         coverageDir: './coverage/tmp',  // output location for coverage data
-        coverageSrc: './src'            // filter coverage data for only files in ./src (optional) },
+        coverageSrc: './src',           // filter coverage data for only files in ./src (optional)
+        // one of: '@fs', 'localhosturl'.
+Sadly you'll just have to play around to see which one works
+        coverageSourceMapHandler: '@fs'
+      },
     },
   ],